-- 7. To install another SODIMM, locate the SODIMM I socket on the system board. - 8.
-Insert the module into the socket at an approximately 30 degrees angle.
-Note that the socket and module are both keyed, which means the module can be plugged into the socket in only one way. - 9.
-To seat the module into the socket, apply firm even pressure to each end of the module until it slips down into the socket.
+Grasping the module by its edges, align the module into the socket at an approximately 30 degrees angle.
+Note that the socket and module are both keyed, which means the module can be plugged into the socket in only one direction.
+6. To seat the module into the socket, apply firm even pressure to each end of the module until it slips down into the socket.
 The contact fingers on the edge of the module will almost completely disappear inside the socket.